Man charged in Planned Parenthood break-in, vandalism

 WILKES-BARRE, Pa.
-(AP) - A man has been charged with breaking into a Planned Parenthood office in northeastern Pennsylvania, smashing glass doors and painting graffiti on the walls.
+(AP) - A man has been charged with breaking into a Planned Parenthood office in Pennsylvania, smashing glass doors and painting graffiti on the walls.

-Thirty-nine-year-old Iain Carberry is charged in Luzerne County with burglary, criminal trespass, criminal mischief and disorderly conduct in the early morning break-in Monday at the Wilkes-Barre office.
+Thirty-nine-year-old Iain Carberry is charged in Luzerne County with burglary, criminal trespass, criminal mischief and disorderly conduct in the early morning break-in Monday at the Wilkes-Barre (WILKS’-behr-ee) office.

-Melissa Reed, president and CEO of Planned Parenthood Keystone, said surveillance images show a man throwing a brick through a window, then coming back an hour later with another brick and smashing other windows and painting graffiti including a biblical verse in red.
+Melissa Reed is president and CEO of Planned Parenthood Keystone.
+She says surveillance images show a man throwing a brick through a window and then coming back an hour later with another brick and smashing other windows and painting graffiti, including a Bible verse in red.

-Planned Parenthood Keystone said in a statement the act was “aimed to intimidate, threaten and instill fear.”
+Planned Parenthood Keystone says in a statement that the act was “aimed to intimidate, threaten and instill fear.”

-Court documents don’t list a defense attorney and a working phone number for Carberry couldn’t be found Wednesday.
+Court documents don’t list a defense attorney who could speak for Carberry, and a working phone number for him couldn’t be found.

 Sign up for Daily Newsletters